totaldebug/pyarr/docs/modules/common.rst

       - Not exposed on that client

-Bazarr and Dispatcharr have their own APIs and expose only ``system`` from this set, alongside their own client specific components.
+Bazarr and Dispatcharr have their own APIs and expose only ``system`` from this set, alongside their own client-specific components.

 Backup
 ------